Polynomial definability in constraint languages with few subpowers: Preliminaries

-A relation $R$ is \emph{primitive positive definable} (or \emph{pp-definable} for short) from $\Gamma$, if it is definable in first-order logic by a formula using only the relations from $\Gamma$, the equality relation, conjunction, and existential quantification.
-Equivalently, in prenex normal form:
+A relation $R$ is \emph{primitive positive definable} (or \emph{pp-definable} for short) from $\Gamma$, if it is definable in first-order logic by a formula using only the relations from $\Gamma$, the identity relation $=_A$ on $A$, conjunction, and existential quantification.
+Equivalently $R$ can be defined by a formula $\phi$ in prenex normal form